top of page

 INTERACTION

-Players can change their color by jumping.
+Players can switch their color by jumping off the floor.

 Technology